webpapaya/fhs-slides/bachelor_1_react_intro.md

 ---

+# Different Types of Components

+- Presentational Components
+  - Can be reused in other applications
+  - eg. Buttons, Inputs, Headings, ...

+- Container Components
+  - Know about the application and can't be reused easily
+    - UserSignIn, SettingsForm, ...

+---

 # Props in React

 - React promotes a unidirectional dataflow
 - Props are passed down to the components
-  - Data can only be modified via callbacks
+  - State can only be modified via callbacks

 ```js
 const Button = () => {